FairwindsOps/polaris/README.md

 ## Admission Controller: Validating Webhook
 > [View installation instructions](docs/usage.md#webhook)

 Polaris can be run as an admission controller that acts as a validating webhook.
 This accepts the same configuration as the dashboard, and can run the same validations.
-This webhook will reject any workloads that trigger a validation error.
+This webhook will reject any workloads that trigger a danger-level check.
 This is indicative of the greater goal of Polaris, not just to encourage better configuration through dashboard visibility, but to actually enforce it with this webhook.
 Polaris will not fix your workloads, only block them.

 Unfortunately we have not found a way to display warnings as part of `kubectl` output unless we are rejecting a workload altogether.
 That means that any checks with a severity of `warning` will still pass webhook validation, and the only evidence of that warning will either be in the Polaris dashboard or the Polaris webhook logs.